 About Carl

 Carl Grainger started playing the piano at the age of 12, studying with Tom Bromley.
 He read music at the University of East Anglia where his instrumental tutors included the well-known harpsichordist Sir Philip Ledger and David Parkhouse, pianist of The Music Group of London.
+He also studied with the respected concert organist David Sanger.
+He was appointed as Director of Music of the important Princes Street Church in Norwich, and subsequently served as Organist and Choirmaster of Beccles Parish Church in Suffolk, St James’ Shere and St Saviour’s Church in Guildford.

 The harpsichord was played superbly by Carl Grainger.